Posted in: Public

 “It is impossible for me to estimate how many cases Scott has assisted us with, either directly or through consultation.
 However, I can say that without a doubt his work has made a difference in all the lives he has come in contact with,” said Jeff Yungman, Director of the One80 Place Homeless Justice Project.
 “Through Scott’s efforts many individuals who were homeless are now safely off the streets and living in a stable housing environment.”

-Bischoff has also dedicated his time to advancing and protecting the legal interests of the homeless community through his service on the Charleston Homeless Court Implementation Committee.
+Bischoff, who practices at Adams & Bischoff in Charleston, has also dedicated his time to advancing and protecting the legal interests of the homeless community through his service on the Charleston Homeless Court Implementation Committee.
 He was instrumental in the approval of the Homeless Court by the S.C.
 Supreme Court and now serves as a volunteer attorney of the court, which hosted its first session in March.

 “He is truly changing lives,” said Abigail E. Saunders, an attorney volunteer at One80 Place.
 “Homeless individuals who have almost given up on any way out of their homelessness now have hope and a brighter future because of Scott Bischoff.”